GeekyAnts/unitools/README.md

 Unitools is a group of tooling that aims to simplify the process of code sharing between `Next.js`, `Expo`, and `React Native` projects.
 It's a required and indispensable tool in the realm of cross-platform development today with more and more apps moving towards universal app development.
 Unitools provides a unified API for handling `images`, `links`, and `route navigation hooks` across all these platforms.

+## Documentation

+You can find detailed on [documentation website](https://unitools.geekyants.com/introduction/introduction/).

 ## Why?

 The challenge of sharing code for navigation and images across platforms like Next.js and Expo has always been a significant hurdle for developers because of the fragmented APIs.
 These platforms, although powerful in their own right, have distinct structures and syntax, which creates an added layer of complexity when writing code.
 Unitools is designed to address this specific problem.
 By enabling seamless code sharing between these platforms, Unitools eliminates the need for developers to write separate sets of code, thus saving time and effort and allowing for a smoother workflow.